michael72/config-macros/README.md

 Usage
 =====

-To use the macros, simply define a trait (extending [ObservableConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/ObservableConfig.scala) if your want to use the bind features):
+To use the macros simply define a trait (extending [ObservableConfig](https://github.com/michael72/config-macros/blob/master/config/src/main/scala/org/jaylib/scala/config/ObservableConfig.scala) if you want to use the bind features):

     trait Config extends ObservableConfig {
       var lastDirectory: File